EU watchdog backs easier infrastructure investment

-FRANKFURT EU insurance watchdog EIOPA has come out in favor of rules that will make it easier for insurance companies to invest in infrastructure, provided their risk management is up to the task.
+FRANKFURT EU insurance watchdog EIOPA has come out in favour of rules that will make it easier for insurance companies to invest in infrastructure, provided their risk management is up to the task.

 The European Insurance and Occupational Pensions Authority (EIOPA) made its views known to EU rule-setters, just a day before they are due to unveil plans for a "capital markets union" to help finance jobs and growth in Europe's sluggish economy.